At last, the weather is fair and it’s time to get busy outdoors, or more specifically, get busy planting your garden.

 Other vining plants, like melons and squash, will compete with cucumbers for space and nutrients, and neither will be strong.

-- Melons (shared pests and nutritional needs)
+- Melons (shared nutritional needs)

 - Potatoes (will blight when near cucumbers)